How Has Business Texting Evolved in 2026?

 "The next frontier isn't just about the technology of messaging, but about developing genuinely more effective communicators," predicts communication futurist Dr. Raymond Park.
 "The tools will increasingly focus not just on what we say, but on helping us become better at connecting with others."

-According to AI keyboards in 2025: trends and new features to watch, we'll see even more sophisticated integration between typing, speaking, thinking, and communicating in the years ahead.
+According to AI keyboards in 2026: trends and new features to watch, we'll see even more sophisticated integration between typing, speaking, thinking, and communicating in the years ahead, with predictive communication systems that anticipate needs before we even express them.

 Adapting to Modern Business Texting: Best Practices